-The target variable may be specified as an element of a vector (see Section 11.18 [VECTOR], page 100).
-In this case, a vector index expression must be specified in parentheses following the vector name.
-The index expression must evaluate to a numeric value that, after rounding down to the nearest integer, is a valid index for the named vector.
+The target variable may be specified as an element of a vector (see Section 11.21 [VEC-TOR], page 111).
+In this case, an expression index must be specified in parentheses following the vector name.
+The expression index must evaluate to a numeric value that, after rounding down to the nearest integer, is a valid index for the named vector.

-Using COMPUTE to assign to a variable specified on LEAVE (see Section 11.5 [LEAVE], page 95) resets the variable's left state.
+Using COMPUTE to assign to a variable specified on LEAVE (see Section 11.5 [LEAVE], page 102) resets the variable's left state.
 Therefore, LEAVE should be specified following COMPUTE, not before.

 COMPUTE is a transformation.
-It does not cause the active file to be read.
+It does not cause the active dataset to be read.

-When COMPUTE is specified following TEMPORARY (see Section 13.6 [TEMPORARY], page 112), the LAG function may not be used (see [LAG], page 55).
+When COMPUTE is specified following TEMPORARY (see Section 13.6 [TEMPORARY], page 124), the LAG function may not be used (see [LAG], page 55).